lcsoft2009/mistforest/README.md

 mistforest
 ==========

-It's a practice project to implement varis trees in data structures.
+It's a practice project to implement various trees in data structures.